15 Best Things to Do in Margate (FL)

 Stonewall National Museum And Archives

-Though it’s probably not a great fit for your conservative Uncle Wayne from Omaha, the Stonewall National Museum and Archives is one of the country’s largest repositories of all things relating to the ever-growing LGBT communities around the world.
+In Fort Lauderdale, the Stonewall National Museum and Archives is one of the country’s largest repositories of all things relating to LGBTQ+ communities around the world.

 The museum’s library and archives are the largest and most complete of their kind.
 Though admission is free, most visitors donate a few dollars to help support this one-of-a-kind community resource.